zhinst/laboneq-applications/examples/guide-building-blocks.md

 )
 ```

-Let's start with a tiny experiment that rotates a qubit a given angle about the x-axis and performs a measurement:
+Let's start with a tiny experiment sequence that rotates a qubit a given angle about the x-axis and performs a measurement:

 ```{code-cell} ipython3
 @qubit_experiment